uni-study/unistudy-frontend/README.md

 ## Learn and Difficulties

-It is the first time developing an entire frontend of one website using Next.js and Redux.
+It is the first time developing an entire frontend of one website using Next.js and Redux. <br/>
 I have learned so many things.
 I could understand how global data management is working using Redux.
-Also, I could learn how the server and frontend communicate using API and axios.
+Also, I could learn how the server and frontend communicate using API and axios.<br/>
-However, It was also very hard time to develop all the features.
+However, It was also very hard time to develop all the features.<br/>
 Specifically, I could know what is API and how it works with server, but I could not use it well with totally understanding.
-I think I need to study more about API and how to use it efficiently.
+I think I need to study more about API and how to use it efficiently.<br/>
 Also, We want to deploy the website with all functions working well, but it was very hard.
-We could run our website very well in local, but in the deploy version, we could only upload our website with login, signup, and post writing functions.
+We could run our website very well in local, but in the deploy version, we could only upload our website with login, signup, and post writing functions.<br/>
 Making one total website is very beneficial time, but it was very difficult.